Westmoreland County, Pennsylvania: County commissioners

 Westmoreland County is administered by a three-member publicly elected commission.
 Each commissioner serves in four-year terms.
 Elections occur in the odd-numbered years that precede U.S. presidential elections.
 All three Commissioners are chosen in the same election, and voters may vote for no more than two candidates.
-By state law, the commission must have a minority party guaranteeing a political split on the commission.
-The Commissioners are responsible for the management of the fiscal and administrative functions of the county.
+By state law, the commission must include a minority party to ensure a political split on the commission.
+The Commissioners are responsible for the management of the county's fiscal and administrative functions.